Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychSound.md

 is the price you'll have to pay for using Matlab, but our abstraction
 layer is very thin, so most applications won't be really affected.

-Some [OpenAL](OpenAL) functions are not yet implemented in the toolbox, because
+Some [OpenAL](OpenAL) extension functions are not yet implemented in the toolbox, because
 these functions can't get automatically generated, so their wrappers need
 to be coded manually.
-Our goal is to provide full support for the
+Our goal is to provide sufficient support for the
-[OpenAL](OpenAL)-API but finalizing all functions may take some time.
-Mostly some
+[OpenAL](OpenAL)-API, but finalizing all functions may take some time.
-of the query-functions - functions that don't set [OpenAL](OpenAL) state or execute
-some operation, but query the current settings of [OpenAL](OpenAL), are missing.
-Also, some of the more exotic [OpenAL](OpenAL) extensions are not yet supported.

 Apart from these limitations that will get removed in the future, there
 are limitations imposed by your operating system and sound hardware.